Skip to Content

 Loy Krathong falls on November 15 this year, and events will be held all over the country, but the biggest celebration takes place in the city of Sukhothai, a UNESCO World Heritage Site.

-Featuring traditional parades, light and sound shows and fireworks, the Festival of Lights takes place from November 8-15, when the city’s ancient monuments will be dramatically lit up to celebrate the historical park’s impressive heritage.
+Featuring traditional parades, light and sound shows and fireworks, the week-long Festival of Lights gives visitors a rare chance to see the city’s ancient monuments dramatically lit up as it celebrates the historical park’s impressive heritage.

-But even if you can’t make the journey to Sukhothai for its Loy Krathong festivities, it’s worth visiting any time of the year.
+But even if you can’t make the journey to Sukhothai for its Loy Krathong festivities, from November 8-15, it’s worth visiting any time of the year.

 The birthplace of Siam